AiursoftWeb/AiurUI/README.md

 ### AiurDashboard

-AiurProduct is for Aiursoft dashboard pages.
+AiurDashboard is for Aiursoft dashboard pages.

 * SB-Admin
 * Datatable
 * primer-markdown
+* Dropify

 ## What is the relationship with other Aiursoft apps